Agents, Here’s are Some Real Estate Vacation Tips to Help You Keep Your Business Going While You’re Away

-5 tips for real estate agents who want to go on vacation
+5 real estate vacation tips for real estate agents who want to get away

 1. Plan ahead.

-The first thing to do is to make sure you plan your time away accordingly.
+Our first vacation tip to make sure you plan your time away accordingly.
 While you also need to plan for your flight and your hotel, in this case, we’re talking about planning to go away when your business will be slow.
-That way, there will be less distractions on your vacation and you’ll have less work to catch up on when you return.
+That way, there will be fewer distractions on your vacation and you’ll have less work to catch up on when you return.

 For most agents, this means planning to go away between late summer and the fall slow down.
 However, if you live in a resort area, you may want to think about going away in your particular off-season.